Using the Scratchpad to save and edit notes

 Can I find notes from outside the app?

-Yes.
-Notes are indexed in Spotlight, so you can search for them from your iOS home screen.
+Yes, on iOS.
+Notes are indexed in Spotlight, so you can search for them from your home screen.
+Spotlight indexing is not available on desktop.

 Limitations and notes

-• Scratchpad is available on Mac, Windows, and iOS.
+• Scratchpad and Notes are available on Mac, Windows, and iOS, but the desktop and iOS experiences differ substantially.

 • Notes always display newest-first; custom sorting is not available.